gerardorodriguezdev/chamaleon/FAQ.md

 - Send a PR to merge with release
 - If all good the maintainers will merge the PR
 - When this happens a deployment will be done
-- After the deployment is finished it will upload the artifacts and create the github release
+- After the deployment is finished it will upload the artifacts and create the GitHub release

 ## How to update the jvm?